Can one rely on the goodness of the world to support their journey AND be a positive example for change? Absolutely!

 Both technology and human kindness allowed the activist to venture back home, and it was to discover and share this realization that Rob left in the first place.

 It started in Panama City where Rob began to put his good humor, dedication to sustainability, and random talents to work to bring in a few extra bucks for travel.
 Although this initial stage had its challenges, Rob persevered to stay alive and remain a positive example for happiness and sustainable change.
 Some of the random tasks he took on to procure funds and/or food included: collecting cans, building websites, and pawning found items.
 These allowed him to earn around $100 – a solid amount to feel secure traveling North – and continue his quest to San Diego, all the while connecting with those who opened their homes and hearts to him.

-He utilized connections made ahead of time through social media and resource-sharing websites like WWOOF & Craigslist.
-Individuals with generous hearts, families, and centers helped him obtain hosting, food, room, board, and occasionally a bit of extra money to further his journey.
+He utilized connections made through social media and resource-sharing websites like WWOOF & Craigslist.
+Individuals with generous hearts, families, and centers helped him with food and a bed and occasionally a bit of extra money to further him on his journey.